TheBuckeyeMan/Google_Oauth2_LongLivedToken/README.md

 1. Clone this repo to your local Workspace

-2. Set up google cloud OAuth Consent Form and OAuth credentials
+2. Set up google cloud OAuth Consent Form and OAuth credentials on google cloud

 3. Download the OAuth Credentials Json file to see required details